cashubtc/nuts/pol.md

 The redemption wind-down that exposes spent-side inflation begins only after a keyset stops issuing.
 Each keyset therefore commits to its lifecycle under these rules:

 1. **Birth:** A keyset is born in the first epoch whose `epoch_keysets` contains it.
 A mint adopting this NUT mid-life treats its first committed epoch as the birth of every existing keyset.
-2. **Single Declaration:** `deactivation_epoch` MUST be set in the keyset's first manifest and remain identical in every later manifest.
-A first-manifest `null` remains `null` permanently.
-A non-null value MUST be greater than the birth epoch.
+2. **Single Declaration:** `deactivation_epoch` is REQUIRED, MUST be set in the keyset's first manifest, MUST be greater than the birth epoch, and MUST remain identical in every later manifest.
 3. **Monotonic Status:** After any manifest contains `active: false`, every later manifest for that keyset MUST also contain `active: false`.
 4. **Issued MMR Freeze:** The lock epoch is the first epoch containing `active: false`.
 From that epoch onward, `issued_mmr_size`, `issued_mmr_root_hash`, and `issued_mmr_root_sum` MUST remain unchanged.
 The lock-epoch manifest may include issuance performed earlier in that epoch before deactivation.
-5. **Epoch Deadline:** A keyset MUST be `active: false` in every manifest whose `epoch_index` is greater than or equal to its non-null `deactivation_epoch`.
+5. **Epoch Deadline:** A keyset MUST be `active: false` in every manifest whose `epoch_index` is greater than or equal to its `deactivation_epoch`.
 6. **Early Deactivation:** `deactivation_epoch` is an upper bound.
 The mint MAY deactivate the keyset in an earlier epoch.

 `active: false` closes the keyset for issuance only.
 Existing ecash remains redeemable until `final_expiry`; therefore the spent MMR MAY and ordinarily will continue growing after the lock epoch.
 Every such change remains subject to append-only consistency verification.
 The spent MMR freezes only when the keyset reaches `final_expiry` and redemptions are no longer accepted.

-Wallets SHOULD treat a null or unacceptably distant `deactivation_epoch` as providing no committed rotation schedule.
+Wallets SHOULD treat an unacceptably distant `deactivation_epoch` as providing no useful committed rotation schedule.
 Verifiers SHOULD cross-check `/v1/keysets`: after a keyset first appears, it MUST occur in every epoch closed before its NUT-02 `final_expiry`.
 A newly offered keyset may be absent from the latest already-closed epoch, and an expired keyset may remain listed for historical compatibility.

 ---